Use your Microsoft 365 mailbox in a better client. Without leaving Microsoft

 Outlook can connect to some of these.
 Microsoft has been quietly improving Outlook’s ability to add a Gmail account, and the new Outlook for Mac will take an iCloud address.
 The result is functional but not generous: every account that isn’t a Microsoft account in Outlook is treated as second-class.
 Categories disappear, labels become folders, the search runs against Microsoft’s server-side index of mail it had to copy from Google to make work at all, your Gmail filters live in one place and your Outlook rules in another.
 You can use it.
 It does not feel like home for the non-Microsoft half of your inbox.

 Epistles takes a different approach.
 Each provider speaks its own native protocol.
-Microsoft 365 through MS Graph.
+Microsoft 365 through Outlook’s own private API.
 Gmail through the Gmail API, with labels staying labels.
-Fastmail through JMAP, the protocol it was designed for.
+Fastmail through JMAP.
 ProtonMail through Proton’s own API with OpenPGP decryption on your device.
+Apple Mail / iCloud through a single app-specific-password wizard that provisions IMAP for mail and CalDAV/CardDAV for iCloud calendar and contacts at the same time.
 IMAP and SMTP for everything else.
 Each adapter is loaded only when you use it, so a Microsoft-and-Gmail user never downloads ProtonMail’s crypto code, and a mailbox that doesn’t use IMAP doesn’t pay for it.

 The effect is one application, one settings panel, one keyboard map, with every account speaking the dialect it was meant to speak.
 Your Outlook calendar shows up alongside your Gmail labels and your ProtonMail’s encrypted threads, in a single window, on every device you read mail on.

-- Microsoft’s own browser client.
+- Microsoft’s own browser client, the one Epistles’ Microsoft adapter shares an API with.
 Excellent for a single Microsoft 365 account, increasingly less so for two, no story at all for a non-Microsoft account next to it.
 Lives in a tab, not in your dock.

 - The new Outlook for Windows and Mac